Veterans’ Gateway is the first point of contact for veterans seeking support.

 This includes advice from a range of organisations covering issues from employment, finances and housing, to independent living, mental wellbeing, physical health, and families and communities.

-Along with the Army and RAF Families Federation, the Naval Families Federation is running a 2 year project to gain a better understanding of the transition process and the challenges that surround it.
-If you’re leaving the Royal Navy or Royal Marines soon, please visit our website here.
+Along with the Army and RAF Families Federation, the Naval Families Federation ran a 2-year project to gain a better understanding of the transition process and the challenges that surround it.
+If you’re leaving the Royal Navy or Royal Marines soon, please read the full report here, or visit this page for more information.